JHay0112/jmath/README.md

 Open a terminal in the root directory and run `python setup.py bdist_wheel`, this should create a 'dist' folder with a '.whl' file in it.
 Complete installation by running `pip install dist/jmath-VERSION-py3-none-any.whl`.

 ***

+## Testing

+Open a terminal in the root director and run `pytest jmath/tests`, this requires pytest.
+Tests are automatically run in Github by a Github Action.

+***
 ## Core Components

 ### Uncertainties